KadijaBell/ThemeScape/backend/api_documents/API-docs-AirBnB.md

     }
     ```

-## Add Query Filters to Get All Spots
+## Add Query Filters to Get All Spot

 Return spots filtered by query parameters.